regularjs/regular-devtools/README.md

 + Inspecting Regular components hierarchy tree in element view.
 + Inspecting data, filters, directives, animations of selected component in sidebar.
 + Data changes made with Regular components will be reflected in both element view and sidebar in real-time.
-+ Sidebar data is editable, changes will be applied to the coresponding component in page.
++ Sidebar data is editable, changes will be applied to the corresponding component in page.
 + Searching component in element view.
 + Included contents will be annotated with `#inc`.
 + Click `inspect` button in the sidebar to inspect DOM node of selected component in Elements tab.
-+ **Inspecting mode** allow user to inspect DOM node, and the coresponding component will be focused in Developer Tool.
++ **Inspecting mode** allow user to inspect DOM node, and the corresponding component will be focused in Developer Tool.
 + **Pro Tip One**: When inspecting DOM node in Elements tab, switch to Regular tab, if the DOM node you are inspecting is rendered from a Regular component, the Regular Devtools will automatically focus on that component.
 It's like the reverse version of the last feature.
 + **Pro Tip Two**: When selecting component in element view, the component instance is available as `$r` in your console.